-Do not exceed 225-lb. maximum weight capacity.
+Do not exceed 225 lbs. maximum weight capacity.
 Misuse of ladder could result in death or serious injury.
 See Operators Manual before using ladder.

 - Maximum Capacity: 225 lbs. - Do not overload.
 Ladder is intended for one person. - Make sure you are physically capable to safely use the ladder.
-Strength, flexibility, and stability are required. - Be aware that the vehicle may sway as you climb the ladder.
+Strength, flexibility and stability are required.

+- Be aware that the vehicle may sway as you climb the ladder.
 Do not use the ladder in high winds. - As you climb the ladder, grasp the side rails firmly and always use both hands.
 Keep your body centered between the side rails.
-Do not over-reach. - Never allow children on the ladder. - Do not transport items anchored to the ladder.
+Do not over-reach. - Always store the ladder extension when not in use. - Never allow children on the ladder. - Do not transport items anchored to the ladder.
 You could damage the ladder.